Funding for Parks and Greenways

 General Fund (Tax Base)

-The Parks and Recreation Department receives a nominal annual transfer of revenue from the City’s General Fund (Tax Base) in order to develop and maintain its facilities.
+The Parks, Recreation and Cultural Resources Department receives a nominal annual transfer of revenue from the City’s General Fund (Tax Base) in order to develop and maintain its facilities.

-Public and private donations are welcomed by the Parks and Recreation Department.
+Public and private donations are welcomed by the Parks, Recreation and Cultural Resources Department.
 Donations are accepted in the form of money, time (volunteering), and park amenities, such as benches and trees, as well as land donations.
 The City of Oaks Foundation is a 501(c)(3) private foundation that was formed to accept major donations including land, monetary, and other donations.

 The City Council traditionally holds a public hearing on the Proposed Budget after its first regular meeting in June.
 Council meetings, public hearings and work sessions are held in the Council Chambers of the Avery C. Upchurch Municipal Complex, 222 West Hargett Street, Raleigh, NC 27601.Learn More